aossama/itworx-workshops/git-scm-lab-101/05-git-init.md

 ### Populate a new project

-We'll start off with just creating a simple project.
+We'll start off with creating a simple project.
 Go ahead and create a `README.md`{{open}} file.
 And add some content to the README.md

 <pre class="file" data-filename="./README.md" data-target="replace">
 # Simple HTML Project